Graduateshotline

 Transfer Credits/ Courses to Other Universities

-Candidates who wish to change universities after their first semester or their first year of college will often have the option of transferring their course credit to their new university thereby not losing the entire year of learning they have already done.
-Transfer credits are usually considered during admission for both diplomas and degrees and are often part of the eligibility requirements that colleges have.
+Candidates who wish to change universities after their first semester or their first year of college often can transfer their course credit to their new university, thereby not losing the entire year of learning they have already done.
+Transfer credits are usually considered during admission for both diplomas and degrees and are often part of colleges' eligibility requirements.

-Though there can be different factors for a candidate to transfer from one college to another, there is a possibility that candidates will not be able to transfer their credits due to the difference in educational management in both universities.
+Though there can be different factors that cause a candidate to transfer from one college to another, candidates may not be able to transfer their credits due to the difference in educational management in both universities.
 These differences can be in the transfer policy each university has or in the curriculum chosen by the institution.
-It can also be because the courses opted for are not comparable with each other.
+They can also be because the courses opted for are not comparable with each other.

 General Requirements for Transferring Credit

-Most the Universities allow transfer of credit from one University to another.
-The basic requirements for transferring credits is the same for different universities but at the same time, each university will have their own credit transfer policy that the students have to enquire about before they leave an institution and before they join another institution.
-They should also have an account of how many courses they did have enough credits which are transferable to the course they are about to do.
+Most universities allow credit transfer from one university to another.
+The basic requirements for transferring credits are the same for different universities.
+Still, each university will have its credit transfer policy that the students have to enquire about before they leave and join another institution.
+They should also have an account of how many courses they have enough credits for, which are transferable to the course they are about to do.
 The requirements are-

 Steps to Transfer Credits from University